profandyfield/discovr/README.md

-# discovr: R tutorials for Discovering Statistics Using R and RStudio (Field, 2020)
+# discovr: Resources for Discovering Statistics Using R and RStudio (Field, 2020)
 The `discovr` package contains resources for my 2020 textbook [Discovering Statistics Using R and RStudio](https://www.discoveringstatistics.com/books/discovering-statistics-using-r/).
 There are tutorials written using [learnr](https://rstudio.github.io/learnr/).
 Once a tutorial is running it's a bit like reading a book but with places where you can practice the R code that you have just been taught.
 The `discovr` package is free and offered to support tutors and students using my textbook who want to learn R.

 # Contents of `discovr`